hunteryt17/Final_Robotics/README.md

   the bot search for the object (discussed more further on).
 We could have also included further more complex actions such as an obstacle course that the bot could run or including a ramp that the bot would traverse over.
-* maybe make the learning algorithm more robust?
-* As mentioned earlier, we considered making the bot more complex through having it search and avoid obstacles when performing fetch/find.
+* As mentioned above, we considered making the bot more complex through having it search and avoid obstacles when performing fetch/find.
 In the future, we also would have liked to include walls and a defined room that way the bot could search around this space for the dumbbells and avoid any ways/obstacles